 The first chord, a G9b5 is a trick!

-It sounds like it’s the V chord going to chord I but it’s not, it’s actually chord I, leading to chord IV.
+It sounds like it’s the V chord going to chord I but it’s not, this is chord I, leading to chord IV.

-Straight away there’s a sign here that we’re in for some serious chord movement.
+Straight away we’re in for some seriously clever chord movements.
 Looks like Paul Simon picked up a thing or two since his days in Simon & Garfunkel!

 Time Signatures and feel

-First of all, the original version is more straight forward 4/4, my version has more of a triplet feel which makes it in 12/8.
+First of all, the original version is more straight forward in 4/4.
+My version has more of a triplet feel which puts it in 12/8.
 12/8 is like 4/4 with a triplet over each beat.

-You get every single chord in TAB and all time signatures charted out when you take the Master Guitar Course.
+You get every single chord in TAB and all time signatures for ‘Tenderness’ when you take the master course.